Wodajo/Networking-theory/Networking 8th/Transport layer.md

 	- If reciever get packet it already have - it sends back `ACK`.
 Previous ACK might have been lost

 If packet reordering is possible, than "lost in network" old packets (e.g. ACK) with seq. nr. `x` might arrive, even tho `x` is not in receiver nor sender `window`.
-That's why we have (TTL time to live).
+That's why we have TTL (time to live) IP header.
 In TCP extensions for high-speed networks TTL ~3 min.
 **Sender won't use seq. nr. until he's sure there is no such packet in network.**

 ###### TCP connection basics
 - full-duplex
-- unicast (multicast is NOT possible with TCP)
+- unicast (multicast is **NOT possible** with TCP)
 - Data stream from upper layer -> `send buffer`
   TCP can grab chunks of data and pass into network
 - `MSS` (maximum segment size) - maximum chunk of application-layer data in segment.